MIT-Emerging-Talent/ET6-CDSP-group-24-repo/collaboration/meeting_minutes/milestone_4_07_28_meeting_20.md

 ### Action Points

-- Jola to prepare one consolidated set of findings will be produced, combining triangulated insights (from Rob’s document) and divergence (from the manual coding analysis)
+- Jola to prepare one consolidated set of findings will be produced, combining triangulated insights (from Robel’s document) and divergence (from the manual coding analysis)
 - Karim and Jola will complete detailed notes for the “Results and Findings” slide, aligning it with the presentation guide and Evan’s feedback, enabling